Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part1.markdown

 Go to the Bridges website found [here](http://bridges.cs.uncc.edu/login) and create an account.
 After you create your account, click on your profile name name in the upper right corner to view your profile.
 Once in your profile, click `Generate new API key` and remember the number generated.

 **Step 1:**
-Start Eclipse and create a new Java Project.
-:`File` -> `Java Project`
+> Eclipse and create a new Java Project. `File` -> `Java Project`

 ![drawing](/images/screenshot_0.png)

 **Step 2:**
-In the new window change the `Project name` field input your name.
+> In the new window change the `Project name` field input your name.
 Then click `Finish` in the lower right hand corner.

 ![drawing](/images/screenshot_1.png)